 Try to ignore it.
 Don’t give them a reason to stare.
 Only if it turns to stares + whispering +laughing + you feel teased, should you say something.
 Because although the world is telling you they want to tear your clothes off, sometimes they really are just curious!

 sleeper class train (more train tips) from Varanasi to Delhi, these boys watched me all night

 First of all, let the men know.
 If it persists and still gives you a bad gut feeling, leave the situation completely.

 When I have encountered a problem (a sneaky little ass-grab), I went bat-shit crazy on the men and they cowered, embarrassed by their actions.
 My go-to is always making a scene when I’m being cheated or eve-teased.
 If women are around, they will help you.

-Maybe it’s not the best advice but all together I’ve been in India two years and eve-teasing has happened a lot…although not so much in Goa, making a scene always works for me.
+Maybe it’s not the best advice but all together I’ve been in India five years and eve-teasing has happened a lot…although not so much in Goa, making a scene always works for me.
 Stick with what you know ;) Be sure to read my safety tips for transportation in India.

 Bus in Northern India.
 Worst bus ride ever, so crowded, so cold, SO many stares